Ellipsoid fitting with the Cayley transform: Applications

 \subsection{Cell cycle.}

 The \textit{cell cycle} is the process of cell division.
-It progresses through $4$ phases: $G_1$ (gap 1), $S$ (DNA synthesis), $G_2$ (gap 2), and $M$ (mitosis).
-Schematically, {
+It progresses through $4$ phases: $G_1$ (gap 1), $S$ (DNA synthesis), $G_2$ (gap 2), and $M$ (mitosis), then back to $G_1$.
+In \cite{stallaert2022} the authors identify $p=40$ core cell cycle features based on studies of $n=8{,}850$ individual cells.
+One of their principal goals is visualization. \Cref{fig:cell} shows two views of their data obtained as follows.
+First, let $X=\{x^{(i)}\}$ be the projection of the data onto its first $k=3$ principal components.
+Second, apply CTEF (or any ellipsoid fitting algorithm) to get the parameters $A$, $R$, and $c$ of the ellipsoid of best fit for $X$.
+The plotted points $\{y^{(i)}\}$ are then

+The term in parentheses is the closest unit vector to $AR(x^{(i)}-c)$.
+Multiplying by $R^TA^{-1}$ and translating by $c$ then maps it to the ellipsoid of best fit (\Cref{eq:ellipsoid}).

-} In \cite{stallaert2022} the authors identify $p=40$ core cell cycle features based on studies of $n=8850$ individual cells.
-One of their principal goals is visualization. \Cref{fig:cell} shows two views of their data projected onto the optimal ellipsoid returned by our algorithm.
-In addition to accurately grouping the $4$ cell cycle phases and preserving the cyclic ordering $G_1\rightarrow S\rightarrow G_2\rightarrow M\rightarrow G_1$, the fit also captures relative variability of each phase, with $G_1$ the longest lasting, $S$ and $G_2$ having similar time frames, and $M$ the most brief \cite{israels2000}. \Cref{fig:cell_compare} shows $2$-dimensional representations of the data using other dimension reduction methods, namely PCA, tSNE \cite{vanderMaaten2008}, UMAP \cite{mcinnes2018}, Isomap \cite{balasubramanian2002}, and locally linear embedding (LLE) \cite{roweis2000}.
+In addition to accurately grouping the $4$ cell cycle phases and preserving the cyclic ordering $G_1\rightarrow S\rightarrow G_2\rightarrow M\rightarrow G_1$, the fit in \Cref{fig:cell} also captures relative variability of each phase, with $G_1$ the longest lasting, $S$ and $G_2$ having similar time frames, and $M$ the most brief \cite{israels2000}. \Cref{fig:cell_compare} shows $2$-dimensional representations of the data using SOD and BOOK in place of CTEF, as well as other dimension reduction methods, namely PCA, tSNE \cite{vanderMaaten2008}, UMAP \cite{mcinnes2018}, Isomap \cite{balasubramanian2002}, and locally linear embedding (LLE) \cite{roweis2000}.
 In \Cref{sec:discussion} we discuss several of these methods and compare them to ours.